Back to Glossary

 Acetylcholine

-A neurotransmitter involved in attention, learning, memory, and muscle movement.
+A neurotransmitter involved in attention, learning, memory formation, and muscle contraction.

 Details